uvmcs120f2022/Graphics-Starter/README.md

 * Draw a new shape using GL_TRIANGLE_FAN.
     * How does this one look different?
+      * It builds a fan of triangles.
+Like it is fanning out.

 If you were to draw a circle, which of the modes above would you use and why?
+* The best mode to use to create a circle would probably be triangle fan.
+You could make the fan go all the way around the first point.

 Draw in a function other than display.
 What happens?
 (Hint: What *doesn't* happen?)
+* It doesn't draw anything!!! :((
 ## Extra Time?

 Make your code more dynamic: use global variables for the coordinates and color of a shape.